Public and Community Engagement

 The University of Northampton has KPIs related to public engagement embedded in its operational plan, monitored by the University Management team and Board of Governors, including:

-- The percentage of students engaged in community engagement through the Changemaker Challenges.
-This includes volunteering, placements, work experience and Internships in community and social enterprise organisations, as well as community activism and activities that involve communities in engaging with the University, (32% 2018/19) number of partners engaged in supporting the Changemaker Challenges (1259 2018/19).
+- The percentage of students engaged in community engagement through the Changemaker Commitments.
+This includes volunteering, placements, work experience and Internships in community and social enterprise organisations, as well as community activism and activities that involve communities in engaging with the University, (32% 2018/19) number of partners engaged in supporting the Changemaker Commitments (1259 2018/19).

 - Enterprise income generation (£3.9m 2019/20)